GLOBAL students sitting in a room

 What are the Program Options?

-Students select from either the basic, intermediate, or advanced levels of the program, each culminating in an academic certificate upon completion.
-Program levels vary in number of credits, time to completion, internship opportunities, and residential living arrangements.
+Students select from either the Generalist or the Specialist levels of the program, each culminating in an academic certificate upon completion.
+Program levels vary in number of credits, time to completion, and internship opportunities.

 tiered options for global program